revisit-studies/reVISit-studies.github.io/tutorials.md

 The reVISit project is open-source – meaning anyone can see the entire codebase.
 Most of the work that is done to create a new study is done by making changes to this codebase.
 Because of this, we will start by “forking the repository”.

 <div class="info-panel">
     <div class="info-text">If you need to make your repository private, that's totally possible.
-Instead of forking the base study repository, clone or download it instead, and transfer the contents to a new private repository. </div>
+Instead of forking the base study repository, clone or download it instead, and transfer the contents- including hidden files- to a new private repository. </div>
 </div>

 Start by navigating to the following github repository: [https://github.com/revisit-studies/study](https://github.com/revisit-studies/study)